 Ventricular septal defect (VSD)

-Ventricular septal defect (VSD) is heart disease, which is a hole in the partition that separates the left ventricle from the right ventricle.
+Ventricular septal defect (VSD) is a congenital heart disease, which is a hole in the partition that separates the left ventricle from the right ventricle.

 Heart valve replacement